mitali-p/mitali-p/README.md

 ### Hi there 👋

-🔭 I’m currently working on Audio Spoof Detection using Neural Networks.

-🌱 I’m currently learning Big Data Analytics and Cloud Computing.
+🔭 I’m currently learning Big Data Analytics and Cloud Computing.

 👯 I’m looking to collaborate on projects in Deep Learning and NLP.